google/grr-doc/docs/deploying-grr-clients/on-windows.md

-# Client installation on Windows
+# Installing GRR clients on Windows

 For Windows you will see a 32 and 64 bit installer.
 Run the installer as admin (it should load the UAC prompt if you are not